kevinveenbirkenbach/cymais/roles/pc-developer-tools-arduino/README.md

 This role can be customized to include additional Arduino-related packages or tools, depending on the user's requirements.

 ## Support and Contributions
-For support, suggestions, or contributions (like adding more Arduino-related tools or improving the setup), please raise an issue or submit a pull request in the `computer-playbook` repository.
+For support, suggestions, or contributions (like adding more Arduino-related tools or improving the setup), please raise an issue or submit a pull request in the `cymais` repository.
 Contributions that enhance the Arduino development environment setup are highly encouraged.